Bilqees Kaur

-Bilqees Kaur (بلقيس كور) is a Pakistani drama serial directed by Adnan Ahmad, written by Faiza Iftikhar and produced by Momina Duraid.
+Bilqees Kaur (بلقيس كور) is a Pakistani drama serial directed by Adnan Ahmad, written by Faiza Iftikhar, and produced by Momina Duraid.
 It aired from 15 April 2012 to 26 August 2012 on Hum TV.
-Set in New York City, Karachi, Lahore and Gujranwala, the serial focuses on a conservative Pakistani family living in New York, whose domineering matriarch finally finds her match in her youngest daughter-in-law.
+Set in New York City, Karachi, Lahore, and Gujranwala, the serial focuses on a conservative Pakistani family living in New York whose domineering matriarch finally finds her match in her youngest daughter-in-law.

 Overview

-Bilqees Kaur is the story of Balwant Kaur and Iqbal Bhatti, a Pakistani-origin couple with a conservative lifestyle that has been living in New York for 30 years.
+Bilqees Kaur is the story of Balwant Kaur and Iqbal Bhatti, a Pakistani-origin couple with a conservative lifestyle living in New York for 30 years.
 To maintain their traditional ways, the couple gets their son and daughter married into Pakistani families.

 However, the younger son, Sultan, thinks differently and chooses the bold and confident Soha as his wife.